J-1 Rules of Status and How to Maintain It

 Rules of J-1 status

-1. Report to the Office of International Education with your travel documents as soon as possible.
+1. Report to the Office of International Student Services with your travel documents as soon as possible.
 Your program will be validated soon after.

 2. You must enroll in and complete 12 or more credits each Fall and Spring semester.